 69g (earbud + case)

 JBL has its fingers in a lot of audio pies these days, from Bluetooth speakers to gaming headsets and more—you name it, JBL has done it.
 Now the company is back with another pair of true wireless earbuds, the JBL Club Pro Plus.
-These earbuds bring active noise cancelling (ANC), various EQ options, and more.
+These earbuds bring active noise canceling (ANC), various EQ options, and more.